mila-iqia/blocks/docs/create_your_own_brick.rst

 :class:`.Linear`, ours has two inputs and two outputs, which means that we can not inherit from :class:`.Feedforward`, which requires a single input and a single output.
-Our brick will have to manage two shared variables representing the matrices to multiply the inputs.
+Our brick will have to manage two shared variables representing the matrices to multiply the inputs with.
 As we want to initialize them with the same scheme, we should inherit from :class:`.Initializable`, which automatically push the initialization schemes to the children.
 The initialization schemes are provided as arguments ``weights_init`` and ``biases_init`` of the constructor of our brick (in the ``kwargs``).